PeaElorm/aws-bootcamp-cruddur-2023/journal/week2.md

 OTEL_EXPORTER_OTLP_HEADERS: "x-honeycomb-team=${HONEYCOMB_API_KEY}"
 ```

-1. Install packages; Install these packages to instrument a Flask app with OpenTelemetry:
+1. Install packages; Install these packages to instrument a Flask app with OpenTelemetry.
+Add the following to the requirement.txt file:
 ```yaml
 opentelemetry-api
 opentelemetry-sdk